sagemath/trac_to_gh/Issue 1980.md

 # Issue 1980: flint fails to build with -fstack-protector

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1980

 Original creator: malb